Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Theoretical framework

+Equation~(\ref{eq:rho_factorized}) shows that the density matrix $\rho$ is zero, unless the permutation operator ${\cal P}$ is such that it does not exchange particles with different spins.
+Considering particles with spin $\frac{1}{2}$, this requirement implies ${\cal P} = {\cal P}_- {\cal P}_+$, where ${\cal P}_-$ is a permutation among particles with negative spin, and ${\cal P}_+$ is a permutation among particles with positive spin.
+This is equivalent to saying that since the single-particle spin is a good quantum number, particles of different spins are distinguishable~\cite{Zong98} and the total spin $S$ is constant.
+This property enables simulations to be performed at different polarizations, by randomly assigning a fraction $\phi$ of the particles to positive spin, and -- correspondingly -- a fraction $1-\phi$ of the particles to negative spin, resulting in polarization $P\equiv S/N = 2\phi - 1$ During the Monte Carlo calculation, one independently samples the permutation among particles of positive or negative spin.

-In Eq.~(\ref{eq:zxi}), the parameter $\xi$ interpolates continuously from bosons ($\xi$ = 1), to distinguishable particles ($\xi = 0$), to fermions ($\xi =-1$), and can take any real value in ($-\infty$,+$\infty$).
+In Eq.~(\ref{eq:zxi}), the parameter $\xi$ continuously interpolates from bosons ($\xi$ = 1), to distinguishable particles ($\xi = 0$), to fermions ($\xi =-1$), and can take any real value in ($-\infty$,+$\infty$).
 The energy of the system described by Eq.~(\ref{eq:zxi}) can be obtained from standard statistical mechanics considerations as

 where the subscript means the $\xi$ variable is kept fixed.
 In order to estimate the energy in the case of fermionic systems, one can then exploit the fact that both $Z_\xi(T)$ and $E_\xi(T)$ are continuous functions of $T$ and $\xi$.
 By knowing their behavior in the $\xi \geq 0$ sector, where calculations can be performed without encountering the sign problem, one can extrapolate the value of the energy to $\xi = -1$.
 In fact, for $\xi\ge 0$ one can perform standard PIMC simulations~\cite{ceperley_1995} just by taking into account the different positive weights due to the factor $\xi^{N_{\mathcal{P}}}$ in Eq.~(\ref{eq:zxi}).
+Notice that in the "bosonic" ($\xi > 0$) regime, one is in general simulating a system that is a mixture of different bosons, one for each of the $2s+1$ values of the spin of the limiting fermionic particles.
+Only in the case of a fully polarized system ($P = 1$) does the bosonic sector correspond to actual pure bosons.